Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Cardinals stats and trends

-- Arizona is 8-3 against the spread and 9-2 overall when the team scores more than 20.5 points.
+- When Arizona records more than 20.5 points, it is 8-3 against the spread and 9-2 overall.

-- This season the Cardinals have 14 turnovers, 19 fewer than the Cowboys have takeaways (33).
+- This year the Cardinals have 14 turnovers, 19 fewer than the Cowboys have takeaways (33).

 Home and road insights

-- At home this year, Dallas is 5-2 overall and 5-2 against the spread.
+- At home this year, Dallas is 5-2 against the spread and 5-2 overall.

-- In seven home games this season, Dallas has hit the over five times.
+- In seven home games this year, Dallas has hit the over five times.

-- This year away from home, Arizona is 7-1 against the spread and 7-1 overall.
+- This season on the road, Arizona is 7-1 against the spread and 7-1 overall.

-- The Cardinals have two wins ATS (2-1) away from home as 5.5-point underdogs or more.
+- Away from home, the Cardinals have two wins ATS (2-1) as 6-point underdogs or more.

 Powered by Data Skrive.